In this article

 Infrastructure security

-EDI solutions rely on a robust technical infrastructure, so you'll have to onboard your business partners onto your closed network before exchanging information.
-You’ll also have to install cybersecurity protocols.
+EDI solutions rely on a robust technical infrastructure, so before you exchange information, you need to onboard your business partners onto your closed network.
+You also have to install cybersecurity protocols.

 Staff training